-Figure 8 shows the effective area of the RHESSI array for the front segments alone and the rear segments alone, including the effects of the grids.
+Figure 8 shows the effective area of the RHESSI array for the front segments alone and the rear segments alone, excluding the effects of the grids.
 The effect of the attenuators on the front segment effective area is also shown; their effect on the rear segment is negligible.
-The curve labeled "F/R COINC." represents events that leave part of their energy in each segment, adding up to the full energy.
-These events are not yet used by the analysis software, but the adaptation is in progress.
-Such "coincidence" events between segments of different detectors present even more complications and add less added effective area, so they will be addressed only after front/rear coincidences have been incorporated.
+The curve labeled 'F/R COINC.' represents events that leave part of their energy in each segment, adding up to the full energy.
+These events are not yet used by the analysis software, but the adaptation, which requires new ways of dealing with background and gain, is in progress.
+Such 'coincidence' events between segments of different detectors present even more complications and add less added effective area, so they will be addressed only after front/rear coincidences have been incorporated.

-The grid and attenuator transmission values used for Figure 8 are fits to data taken at the RHESSI x-ray grid characterization facility at NASA's Goddard Space Flight Center.
+The grids reduce the effective areas shown by factors strongly dependent on energy and the offset of the flare from the imaging axis, ranging from roughly 4 to 6 below 100 keV.
 The response of the spectrometer is generated by GEANT3, a high-energy photon and particle transport code that is used to generate the response matrix of the instrument (see below).
 Before flight, the GEANT3 performance was calibrated by taking spectrometer data in the laboratory using radioisotopes with lines from 3.7 keV to 6.1 MeV, placed in many positions above and around the spectrometer.
-The laboratory data were compared with GEANT3 simulations of the same configurations, and the details of the detector mass model in GEANT3 were adjusted until the GEANT3 results matched the data.
+The laboratory data were compared with GEANT3 simulations of the same configurations, and the detectors' internal segmentation boundaries in GEANT3 were adjusted until the GEANT3 results matched the data.

 Although the effective areas of the front and rear segments in Figure 8 cross at about 250 keV, this is not where the sensitivity of the two segments crosses.
 Because the background in the rear segments is a factor of 10 higher (see below), the front segments are more sensitive in a background-dominated situation up to about 800 keV.
-Summing the energies of events that Compton scatter between segments or between detectors will improve the effective area, particularly at gamma-ray line energies.
-Proper handling of gain, effective area, and background in this mode is being implemented but is not yet available at the time of this writing.

 4.3.
-Background
+BACKGROUND